Cells in a human body are of different types based on their structure and function.

 e) Ciliated cells

-These cells are present as the lining of the respiratory tract, esophagus, etc., and have pointed threadlike cilia, which move in one particular direction to pass material.
+- These cells are present in the lining of the respiratory tract and esophagus and have threadlike cilia, which move in one particular direction.

 f) Blood cells